Reavenk/GranulateExample/README.md

 # Granulate Example

-A simple project showing how to granulate audio, with a test scene that allows playing with variables.
+A simple project showing how to granulate audio, with a test scene that allows toying with it.
+Made with a raw C# implementation and supports building for the Unity WebGL player.

 #License